Expert advice on new construction purchases

-When exploring newer neighborhoods searching new construction, having a knowledgeable agent on your team is vital. will help you navigate the myriad of new homes today to pick one that's perfect for your family.
+If you're touring newer additions looking for new construction, having the right Realtor with you is important. will help you navigate the myriad of new homes today to find one that's perfect for you.

-People that buy brand new homes in a neighborhood don't like to see houses sold after theirs go for less money.
-Knowing this, the builder or developer often won't bend on price.
+Buyers of brand new homes in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-At Fred Thorne Realty LLC, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 objective.
 Give me a call at